-When you’re ready to find podcasts you would like to be interviewed on, you can turn to general services like PodMatch that connect podcast hosts with people interested in becoming a guest, or advisor marketing platforms like Wealthtender for introductions to owners of financial podcasts in their community.
+When you’re ready to find podcasts you would like to be interviewed on, you can turn to general services like PodMatch that connect podcast hosts with people interested in becoming a guest.

 5. Get Quoted on Popular Websites and Media Outlets

 Another effective way to build authority, strengthen your online reputation and boost your SEO is to get quoted in articles relevant to your areas of specialization and media outlets popular with consumers.
 Effectively, this content marketing strategy is piggybacking on someone else’s content, and you’re along for the ride.

 Callout quotes build authority and generate interest with SEO benefits that help you rank higher in search results.
 Once you’ve been quoted in an article, there are several ways you can turn your feature into a powerful marketing opportunity, including: